CyberspyUA/UE_5.1.1_Third_Person_Shooter/README.md

     2) Search for the latest version of the project;
     3) Download archive;
     4) Dearchive project;
-    5) Double click .exe file and wait for packages to get installed;
+    5) Double-click .exe file and wait for packages to get installed;
     6) Have fun!
-    7) Notify me and clarify description of the bug, if you found any.
+    7) Notify me and clarify the description of the bug if you found any.